justincbagley/MissingDataFX/README.md

 :computer: MissingDataFX uses UNIX shell and R scripts, thus runs on a variety of operating systems, but was especially designed with UNIX/LINUX-like systems in mind.
 MissingDataFX code should run "out-of-the-box" from most any folder on your machine.
 To 'install' MissingDataFX, download the repository, move into the repository folder and enter ```$ chmod u+x ./*.sh``` into the command line interface (e.g. Terminal app on Mac).
 This changes file mode bits in the .sh files to allow the user permission to access and execute them, which is an important prerequisite for the MissingDataFX code to run.

 ### Run directory structure
 :warning: MissingDataFX code assumes that you are running within a sub-folder specific to your analysis, located within the MissingDataFX-master distro folder. **Importantly**, as a result of this directory structure, the "R" folder from the distro, which contains a modified function for ips, will be located at the relative path "../R/".
-Likewise, the "shell" folder of the distro will be located at relative path "../shell".
+Likewise, the "shell" folder of the distro, containing utility shell scripts, will be located at relative path "../shell".
 See README and in-script commenting for further details on file types and instructions for running basic analyses.

-Ideally, users will run MissingDataFX on multiple NEXUS-tree file combinations, for example 1) mtDNA only, 2) nuclear DNA only, 3) morphological characters only, and 4) all data combined--or a 'combined data' (mtDNA + nuclear) or 'total-evidence' (sequence + morphology) matrix and tree.
+Ideally, users will run MissingDataFX on multiple NEXUS-tree file combinations.
+For example, you might be interested in running on 1) mtDNA sequences only, 2) nuclear DNA sequences only, 3) morphological characters only, and 4) all data combined--or a 'combined data' (mtDNA + nuclear) or 'total-evidence' (sequence + morphology) matrix and tree.
 Each of these analyses would be run within a separate sub-folder in the master distro folder.

 ### Input files and filenames
 :warning: The main input files for MissingDataFX are NEXUS files, tree files, and 'drop' files. **This software assumes that the current working directory (i.e. sub-folder) for any particular run contains _ONLY_ the following files\:**